mayowill303/Cryptocurrencies/README.md

 # Cryptocurrencies
-I create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
-I have described the differences between supervised and unsupervised learning, including a real-world example.
-I have preprocessed data for unsupervised learning.
-Then clustered data using the K-means algorithm.
+I've created a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for a new investment.
+I have demonstrated the differences between supervised and unsupervised learning with a real-world example.
+I have preprocessed data for unsupervised learning, then clustered data using the K-means algorithm.
 Followed by determination of the best number of centroids for K-means using the elbow curve.
 I used PCA to limit features and speed up the model.

 ## Deliverable 1: Preprocessing the Data for PCA
 Using my knowledge of Pandas, I’ve preprocessed the dataset in order to perform PCA in Deliverable 2.